bhauman/lein-figwheel/README.md

     lein new figwheel hello-world -- --reagent  ;; for a reagent based project
 ```

 ## Quick Start

 If you are new to Figwheel there is the brand new [Quick
 Start](https://github.com/bhauman/lein-figwheel/wiki/Quick-Start) tutorial.
 Working through this Quick Start will probably save you a tremendous
 amount of time.

-As of right now this document is rough and brand new, but it is probably the best
+As of right now this document is new and a bit rough, but it is the best
 getting started guide available at the moment.

 ## Usage